sanger-pathogens/ariba/README.md

 Antimicrobial Resistance Identification By Assembly

-For methods and benchmakring, please see the [preprint on biorxiv][ariba biorxiv].
+For methods and benchmarking, please see the [preprint on biorxiv][ariba biorxiv].

 For how to use ARIBA, please see the [ARIBA wiki page][ARIBA wiki].